Загальні відомості про алергічні та атопічні розлади

 • Ocularly (eg, azelastine, cromolyn, lodoxamide, ketotifen, nedocromil, olopatadine, pemirolast)

-Several ocular and intranasal drugs (eg, azelastine, ketotifen, olopatadine, pemirolast) are dual-acting mast cell stabilizers/antihistamines.
+Several ocular and intranasal medications (eg, azelastine, ketotifen, olopatadine, pemirolast) are dual-acting mast cell stabilizers/antihistamines.

 Протизапальні препарати